 - Pre-warn your insurer that you are doing DIY work on the property

 - Tell your insurer when the work is complete

 A better way than DIY

 Instead of being a DIY homeowner, consider using tradesmen.
 They know what they are doing.
 They have all the right tools for the job.
 Sure, you’ll have to pay for their service, but you benefit from:

 - A free bank holiday weekend to do with as you please

 There are a couple of caveats when hiring tradesmen:

 - Let your insurer know of the work being done

 - Let your insurer know when the work has been completed

-Take it from me, there are better things to do than DIY on investment property during bank holidays – or any other time.
+Take it from me, there are better things to do than being DIY homeowner on investment property during bank holidays – or any other time.
 For me, time off means time with my family.
 I always get maintenance, repairs, and improvement done by professionals.
 It’s money well spent.
 And I always let my insurers know what work is being done.
 Good advice from an insurer.
 Who’d have thought?